kfahn22/Buckyball/README.md

  vertex(v.x, v.y, v.z, uv.x, uv.y);
 ```

 First, we need to find the basis vectors for each face.
-Then, with the basis vectors in hand, we can compute the uv's for each face.

 ```JavaScript
 computeBasisVectors(face) {